Botulism

 There are two botulism vaccines, an annual vaccine and a 3-year vaccine.
 The best vaccine option will vary depending on your enterprise management and record keeping.
 For example, larger operations that may not muster annually may find the 3-year vaccine a better option.
 Whilst an operation that grows out steers for slaughter may find the annual vaccination best for their operation.
 Additionally, for properties that have a problem with botulism most years, the 3-year vaccine would be the best to ensure there is an active preventative measure being implemented into the herd health management program.
 Similarly, for properties that may not have a problem but still want to vaccinate against the potential risk, the annual vaccine would be the best option, particularly for properties that grow out and move on their cattle to feedlots, as the feed present at the feedlot cannot be guaranteed to be contaminant free.

-Something to note however, is that even when a lack of phosphorus is addressed (through adequate supplementation), this may not stop cattle chewing bones as this is now a learned behaviour.
-Therefore, appropriate disposal (burning or burying the carcass) and fencing exclusion zones need to become a priority to reduce the risk and spread of botulism.
+Something to note however, is that even when a phosphorus deficiency is addressed through adequate supplementation, this may not stop cattle chewing bones as this is now a learned behaviour.
+Therefore, appropriate disposal (burning or burying the carcass) and fencing exclusion zones, need to become a priority to reduce the risk and spread of botulism.
 Additionally, regular checking of water sources and cleaning of water troughs will aid in the prevention of spread of botulism.